Welcome to the Produce Safety Program

 Food Safety Modernization Act

 The Food Safety Modernization Act (FSMA, often pronounced "fizz-ma") was signed into law on January 4, 2011.
-FSMA authorizes the Food and Drug Administration (FDA) to take a preventative approach to food safety.
+FSMA authorizes the Food and Drug Administration (FDA) to take a preventive approach to food safety.

-There are seven rules included within FSMA.
-The Produce Safety Rule is one of these Rules and was finalized in 2015.
+The Produce Safety Rule was finalized in 2015 and is one of several rules included within FSMA.
 The Produce Safety Rule sets food safety standards for farms in an effort to minimize the risks of microbiological contamination that may occur during the growing, harvesting, packing and holding of fresh produce.
-The key elements to the Produce Safety Rule and additional resources are listed below.
-For more information, attend one of the PSA Grower Training courses.
+For more information, attend one of our PSA Grower Training courses.

 Completing this form will help you determine what your Produce Safety Rule status is and will allow you to apply for an exemption, if eligible.
 Farms must verify their Produce Safety Rule status annually to qualify for an exemption or qualified exemption.